Glossary of Financial Terms

 - Tier 1 Capital Ratio

 - Reflects Tier 1 capital divided by Tier 1 capital risk-weighted assets.

 - Comprised of total capital and senior unsecured debt subject to the Canadian Bail-In Regime.
 The largest Canadian banks are required to meet minimum TLAC RWA-based and leverage-based ratios effective November 1, 2021, as calculated under OSFI’s TLAC Guideline.

 - Total Capital

 - Includes Tier 1 and Tier 2 capital.
-Tier 2 capital is primarily comprised of subordinated debentures and a portion of the collective and individual allowances for credit losses, less certain regulatory deductions.
+Tier 2 capital is comprised of subordinated debentures and may include certain loan loss allowances less certain regulatory deductions.